dodopianist/Projects/Gaming HCI research/README.md

-# The Relationship between Autonomy and Immersion Digital Games
+# The Relationship between Autonomy and Immersion in Digital Games

 A group project when I was studying at University of York, not at KU Leuven.
 I am in charge of designing and structuring our questionnaire via "Qualtrics", and conducting data analysis via R.